mariodavid/mariodavid.github.io/_posts/2018-12-19-cuba-on-kubernetes-part-1.md

 ---
-layout: post
+layout: cubarnetes
 title: CUBA on Kubernetes - Part 1
 description: "In this blog post, we will deploy CUBA on Kubernetes.
 This first part deals with the infrastructure deployment (GKE Kubernetes cluster and Google Cloud SQL DB) via Terraform and GKE"
-modified: 2018-08-03
+modified: 2018-12-19
 tags: [cuba, kubernetes, deployment]
 image:
-  feature: cuba-security-subsystem-distilled/feature-2.jpg
+  feature: cuba-on-kubernetes/feature-1.png
 ---

 Kubernetes has become the de-facto standard when it comes to doing container scheduling & orchestration.
 Since it is so omnipresent these days, let's have a look on how to deploy a CUBA application into a Kubernetes cluster.
 This first part deals with creating the Kubernetes cluster infrastructure through Terraform.